17 Best Cheap Spring Break Destinations

 South Padre Island is also home to many activities that aren't typical of beach resort destinations, making this a great choice for those who want a unique spring break experience.
 Visitors will find an abundance of things to do, including art classes, comedy shows, and lively market days.
-Those who really want to play like a kid can even take one of the many sandcastle building classes.

 Accommodation: Best Resorts on South Padre Island

 Nassau is the best-known tourist destination in the Bahamas, home to a variety of resorts, attractions, and shopping.
 The most popular attractions and things to do are on Paradise Island, home to the Versailles Gardens and French Cloister, as well as a fantastic water park at the Atlantis resort, an imaginative representation of the legendary city.

 You don't have to stay at the high-end expensive resorts to enjoy their best features, so budget-savvy spring breakers can take advantage of the lower rates at beachfront lodgings like the Breezes Resort & Spa Bahamas while enjoying the best the island has to offer.

 If you love animals, consider splurging on a swim at Dolphin Encounters on Blue Lagoon Island, or take a trip to Ardastra Gardens & Wildlife Conservation Centre to hand-feed rainbow lorikeets.
 If shopping is more your style, head to the Nassau Straw Market on Downtown Bay Street.

 6. Orlando, Florida